michelediss/wp-logical-design-system/README.md

 For any issues or support requests, please contact me at **mic.paolino@gmail.com.**

-Thank you for using Swell Scales!
+Thank you for using Logical Design System!
 We hope this plugin helps you achieve beautiful and responsive typography and color management for your WordPress site.

 ## Inspiration

 https://spencermortensen.com/articles/typographic-scale/<br>
 https://heyreliable.com/ultimate-google-font-pairings

-Thank you for using Swell Scales!
-We hope it brings the same harmony and flow to your projects as the ocean brings to the world. 🌊